English Tandoori Roti (1 Piece) and English Chicken Tikka Masala (1 Serving (200g))

 Mindful Eating

-Keep track of your glucose levels before and after meals to understand how your body reacts, and make necessary adjustments to your diet.
+Keep track of your blood sugar levels before and after meals to understand how your body responds and adjust your eating habits accordingly.

 Find Glucose response for your favourite foods